syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Ribbon-Customization.md

 Ribbon Customization can be done in two ways,

-__Using__ __Control__ __Template__:
+## Using Control Template:

-You can customize the Ribbon items by overriding the template of [SfSpreadsheetRibbon](http://help.syncfusion.com/cr/cref_files/wpf/sfspreadsheet/Syncfusion.SfSpreadsheet.WPF~Syncfusion.UI.Xaml.Spreadsheet.SfSpreadsheetRibbon.html).
+User can customize the ribbon items by overriding the template of [SfSpreadsheetRibbon](http://help.syncfusion.com/cr/cref_files/wpf/sfspreadsheet/Syncfusion.SfSpreadsheet.WPF~Syncfusion.UI.Xaml.Spreadsheet.SfSpreadsheetRibbon.html).

-__Using__ __Event__:
+## Using Event:

+By invoking SfSpreadsheetRibbon Loaded Event, User can add/delete the ribbon menu items.

+### Adding a Ribbon Item

-You can create a custom Ribbon tab with user defined menu options in SfSpreadsheet.
-To achieve this customization, invoke the SfSpreadsheetRibbon Loaded Event and create a custom tab with menu options.
-Add this custom tab to SfSpreadsheet Ribbon.
+To create a custom Ribbon tab with user defined menu options in SfSpreadsheet,

 {% tabs %}
 {% highlight xaml %}